 What is the treatment of malakoplakia of the skin and tongue?

 Many tongue and skin lesions are biopsied or excised initially on suspicion of cancer or other unusual forms of inflammation.
 Wide surgical excision is not usually recommended.

 Additional treatment is usually required as recurrence can occur after surgery.
 Options have included:

-- Antibiotics – most commonly cotrimoxazole-trimethoprim.
-The choice of antibiotic will however depend on the causative organism.
+- Antibiotics – most commonly trimethoprim + sulphamethoxazole.
+The choice of antibiotic will depend on the causative organism.
 Clofazamine has been used successfully as it improves bacterial killing by white cells.
 Quinolones and rifampicin have good penetration of phagocytes (immune cells).

 - Ascorbic acid (vitamin C)